 Projects courses (6 credits)

-Maximum of six credits of projects-based classes selected from one of the following options.
-These cannot be taken during a student's first term.
+Total six credits of projects-based classes selected from one of the following options.
+Project courses need to be taken during Year 2 of the students academic tenure here.

 Computer Science courses are listed in three bins.
 All students must earn a B or better (not a B-) in one 5000-level course (not 6000 or higher) from each of the bins.
 For more information, visit the Graduate Breadth Courses page.